SEKOIA-IO/documentation/_shared_content/operations_center/integrations/aws_create_sqs_queue.md

     ```

 !!! note
-    Please, keep in mind, you have to create the SQS queue in the same region as the S3 bucket you want to watch.
+    Keep in mind that you have to create the SQS queue in the same region as the S3 bucket you want to watch.